 Overview of The Seville Real Estate Market

-This growth is being led by high-demand areas such as Casco Antiguo, Los Remedios, and Nervión, where renovated homes, improved energy efficiency, and modern amenities command price premiums.
-Prices in these areas typically range between €2,800 and €3,400/sqm, while more accessible districts such as Macarena, Cerro-Amate, and Triana remain in the €1,700–€2,100/sqm range.
+That growth is being led by high-demand areas such as Casco Antiguo, Los Remedios, and Nervión, where renovated homes, improved energy efficiency, and modern amenities command clear price premiums.
+Prices in these areas typically run between €2,800 and €3,400 per sqm, while more accessible districts such as Macarena, Cerro-Amate, and Triana hold in the €1,700 to €2,100 per sqm range.

-Key market characteristics in 2025:
+Key market characteristics in 2026 worth knowing before you commit capital:

 - Average residential price: €2,243/sqm